Spilosoma pteridis Hy. Edwards, 1874

 - /media/moths_z/Spilosoma pteridis-D-V

-Spilosoma pteridis is a small dark species of Spilosoma (FW length 11 - 13 mm).
-The forewing is dark reddish gray.
+Spilosoma pteridis is a small, dark tiger moth (FW length 11 - 13 mm).
+The forewing is dark reddish-gray.
 The discal spot and lines are faint darker gray, barely evident in most specimens, with the lines visible at the costa and posterior margin except for the subterminal line which is darkest opposite the cell.
 The hindwing is dark smoky gray with a similar or reddish fringe and dark discal spot.
 The head, thorax, and dorsal antennae are lighter red brown, while the abdomen is gray with red brown hairs.
-The antennae are bipectinate in males, simple in females.
+The antennae are bipectinate in males, and simple in females.

 This species is similar to red-orange and dark forms of Spilosoma vagans.
 Spilosoma pteridis is smaller than S. vagans and is more red than orange, especially the thorax and antennae.
 These species have a limited range of overlap in south-central British Columbia and central western Oregon.